 - Bandwidth (“Network”): This is the network traffic between participants and users, including messages which submit transactions and those which propagate blocks.

 - Storage: Permanent data storage on the chain, typically expressed as a function of storage space (eg kilobytes).

-Developers prefer predictable pricing so they can budget and provide prices for their end users.
-The pricing for the above-mentioned resources on NEAR is an amount which is slowly adjusted based on system usage (and subject to the smoothing effect of resharding when usage grew sustainably) rather than being fully auction-based.
-This means that a developer can more predictably know that the cost of running transactions or maintaining their storage.
+Developers prefer predictable pricing so they can budget and provide prices for their end-users.
+The pricing for the above-mentioned resources on NEAR is an amount that is slowly adjusted based on system usage (and subject to the smoothing effect of resharding when usage grew sustainably) rather than being fully auction-based.
+This means that a developer can more predictably know the cost of running transactions or maintaining their storage.